 Unfortunately, young women are at risk of experiencing unwanted pregnancies, STIs and HIV and many are living in harsh situations.
 Our workshop aims to debunk myths regarding the female body and to deliver sound information on reproductive health.

-The Ruby Cup distribution
+The Ruby Cup Distribution Method

 This is the part where most of the people see a menstrual cup for the first time.
 They get to know how to use, clean and care for their Ruby Cup.
 The session is kept interactive and they are asking about any doubts they might have.